-For women considering breast augmentation in the Shreveport, LA, area, hearing from someone who’s already been through the experience can be reassuring and empowering.
+For women considering breast augmentation, hearing from someone who’s already been through the experience can be reassuring and empowering.
 The choice to get breast implants comes with a mix of emotions — excitement, apprehension, and a feeling that there’s so much to know.

-That’s why we thought it would be helpful to devote this blog post to highlighting the experiences of 2 women who underwent cosmetic breast surgery at The Wall Center.
+That’s why we thought it would be helpful to ask our patients to offer real-life breast augmentation surgery advice and devote this blog post to highlighting the experiences of 2 women who underwent cosmetic breast surgery at The Wall Center.
 They’ve “been there, done that,” so they can give you a good idea of what to expect.

 Here, they discuss what helped them during their recovery, how they talked about their decision with their children, and even how it’s normal to have dreams about the results the night before surgery.
 Both Casey and Valerie underwent cosmetic breast surgery procedures in December 2015 and shared their stories to help women who are considering plastic surgery.